dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 Dapr Workflow is currently in alpha.
 {{% /alert %}}

 Dapr Workflow makes orchestrating the logic required for messaging, state management, and failure handling across various microservices easier for developers.
-Dapr Workflows enable you to create long running, fault-tolerant, stateful applications.
-Prior to Dapr workflows you'd often need to build ad-hoc workflows in custom, hard to write code in order to achieve long running, fault-tolerant, stateful applications.
+Dapr Workflow enables you to create long running, fault-tolerant, stateful applications.
+Prior to Dapr Workflow, you'd often need to build ad-hoc workflows in custom, complex code in order to achieve long running, fault-tolerant, stateful applications.

 The durable, resilient Dapr Workflow capability: